About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Objectives of Regional Rural Bank

-Here we have provided some of the important objectives of Regional Rural Banks in India.
+Here, we have provided some of the important objectives about Regional Rural Banks in India.

 • The main objective of the Regional Rural Bank is to provide credit and banking facilities to the small (owns 1 or 2 hectares of land) and marginal (owns less than 1 hectare of land) farmers, agricultural laborers, small artisans, and entrepreneurs in the rural areas.